Product Rule, Chain Rule & Inverse Functions

 Key Frames from the Lecture

-An infinitesimal \(dx\) is a quantity so tiny it’s essentially zero — but not exactly zero.
-We use it to measure how much a function changes when we nudge its input by a hair.
+An infinitesimal \(dx\) is a quantity so small it is essentially zero — but not exactly zero.
+We use it to measure the change in a function when its input is perturbed by an infinitesimal amount.

 We already derived the quotient rule in a previous lesson.
 Here is the result: